 - Lukewarm water should be used when washing the face.
 Once washed, the face should be allowed to completely dry before any cosmetics are applied.

 - The skin should be moisturised if it is feeling sore.

 - Water-based cosmetics and skin products that do not require a solvent for removal should be used.

-- An electric razor should be used rather than a blade to remove any hair.
+- An electric razor should be used rather than a blade should be used to remove any hair.

 - In cases where the eyes are affected by rosacea (blepharitis), the eyelids should be cleaned using lukewarm water and a small amount of cleanser.
-Ideally, eye make-up should be avoided, but in cases where people do choose to wear it, products that can be washed off easily should be used.
+Ideally, eye make-up should be avoided; however, in cases where people do choose to wear it, products that can be washed off easily should be used.